Syrov-Egor/chemsynthcalc/README.md

 # Chemical synthesis calculator
 Python package for calculating the masses of substances required for chemical synthesis directly from the reaction string.
-It includes solutions for all intermidiate steps, including chemical formula parsing, molar mass calculation and reaction balancing with different matrix methods.
+It includes solutions for all intermediate steps, including chemical formula parsing, molar mass calculation and reaction balancing with different matrix methods.

 ## Prerequisites
 * [Python](https://www.python.org/downloads/) 3.8+